adityasatapathy/IMDB_WIKI/README.md

-Selenium automation testing for Admin console UI.
+Selenium automation testing using python for amazon website.

 Selenium is an open source web application automation tool which can also test with different browser